-The amended Code includes a new rule that requires an agent to comply with their fiduciary obligations arising as an agent.
-While agents have always had fiduciary obligations, the new provision is intended to remind agents of these obligations.
+The amended Code includes a new provision that requires an agent to comply with their fiduciary obligations arising as an agent.
+While licensees and registrants have always had fiduciary obligations, the new provision is intended to remind agents of these obligations.